Harvard Law School: 21st century

 Under Kagan, the second half of the 2000s saw significant academic changes since the implementation of the Langdell curriculum.
 In 2006, the faculty voted unanimously to approve a new first-year curriculum, placing greater emphasis on problem-solving, administrative law, and international law.
-The new curriculum was implemented in stages over the next several years, with the last new course, a first year practice-oriented problem solving workshop, being instituted in January 2010.
-In late 2008, the faculty decided that the school should move to an Honors/Pass/Low Pass/Fail (H/P/LP/F) grading system, much like those in place at Yale and Stanford Law Schools.
+The new curriculum was implemented in stages over the next several years, with the last new course, a first-year practice-oriented problem-solving workshop, being instituted in January 2010.
+In late 2008, the faculty decided that the school should move to an Honors/Pass/Low Pass/Fail (H/P/LP/F) grading system, much like those in place at Yale and at Stanford Law School.
 The system applied to half the courses taken by students in the Class of 2010 and fully started with the Class of 2011.

 In 2009, Kagan was appointed solicitor general of the United States by President Barack Obama and resigned the deanship.
 On June 11, 2009, Harvard University president, Drew Gilpin Faust named Martha Minow as the new dean.
 She assumed the position on July 1, 2009.
 On January 3, 2017, Minow announced that she would conclude her tenure as dean at the end of the academic year.
 In June 2017, John F. Manning was named as the new dean, effective as of July 1, 2017.

 In September 2017, the school unveiled a plaque acknowledging the indirect role played by slavery in its history:

-Reputation
+In 2025, an original copy of the Magna Carta was found, kept in Harvard's library for nearly 80 years.